spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/kubernetes-object/index.md

 This is in contrast to something like a GitHub file that only contains the specification of a deployable Kubernetes manifest.

-## Kubernetes Object Artifact in the UI
+## Kubernetes object artifact in the UI

 The pipeline UI exposes the following fields for the Kubernetes object artifact: